Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Authentication on Touch Screen and Mobile Devices

-Gautam and Dawadi \cite{gautam2017keystroke} tried to analyze different features of the touch-screen keyboard for keystroke authentication.
-They tried to combine the effect of touch-based and timing features and proposed a dataset of 7 users.
-The authentication system consisted of three steps - Enroll, Verify and Identify.
+Gautam and Dawadi \cite{gautam2017keystroke} analyzed different features of the touch-screen keyboard for keystroke authentication.
+They combined the effect of touch-based and timing features and developed a dataset of 7 users.
+The authentication system consisted of three steps: Enroll, Verify, and Identify.
 The user authorization process consisted of two phases.
-For both the training and enrollment phase, a reference template was generated.
+For both the training and enrollment phases, a reference template was generated.
 In the testing or authentication phase, the test samples were matched against the reference template using the Median Vector Classifier \cite{al2012anomaly}.
-They used four features for the authentication - Key hold time (H), Flight time (FT), Pressure (P), Area (A).
+They used four features for authentication: Key hold time (H), Flight time (FT), Pressure (P), Area (A).
 They used the string \emph{.pie7Crawl} for their dataset.
 The dataset consisted of 47 features.
 In order to perform their experiment, Gautam and Dawadi utilized a OnePlus 3 Android phone with an AMOLED capacitive touch screen and 1080 * 1920 pixels (5.5 inches).
-All the 7 participants were touch sceen smart phone users.
+All 7 participants were touch screen smartphone users.
 Every user typed the string \emph{.pie7Crawl7} on the touch screen keyboard.
-Among the 7 participants, one was considered a legal user and the other 6 participants were considered imposters.
+Among the 7 participants, one was considered a legal user, and the other 6 participants were considered imposters.
 The legal user participated in 40 sessions.
 Among those sessions, 10 were reserved for training and the rest for testing.
 Each of the other 6 participants (imposters) participated in 5 sessions.
-By using the median vector proximity algorithm, Gautam and Dawadi achieved an average EER of 8.33\% and standard deviation EER of 7.07\%.
+By using the median vector proximity algorithm, they achieved an average EER of 8.33\% and a standard deviation EER of 7.07\%.